DeWalt vs. Makita: Which Power Tool Brand is Better in 2024?

-We’ve found customer service to be helpful and quick to respond when Dealing with DeWalt.
+We’ve found customer service helpful and quick to respond when Dealing with DeWalt.
 They usually take time to listen to your problem and offer practical advice.
 If the tool doesn’t work correctly, they will often replace it, usually at their expense, so there’s little to worry about if your tool isn’t working correctly.

 Makita also has good customer service with friendly representatives, but it’s not always easy to reach help quickly with so many companies worldwide.
-There is also a higher risk of a language barrier when explaining your problem or receiving advice, and they are not as fast to replace things free of charge.
+There is also a higher risk of a language barrier when explaining your problem or receiving advice, and they are not as fast to replace products free of charge.

 Head-to-Head: Cordless Drill